rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/landing_page.md

 3. *Tabular data*: represents the raw values computed from the model or extracted from the samples.
 This includes:

-  * *Transition rates*: This option is not available for OT or DBN.
+  * *Transition rates*: rates of an exponential that model the trnasition from one genotype to another.
+This option is not available for OT or DBN.
   * *Genotype transitions counts*: times a transition from genotype A to genotype B has been observed when sampling.
 This option is not available for OT or DBN.
   * *Genotype frequencies*: frequency of each genotype.
 This option is not available for OT or DBN.
   * *Transition probabilities*: conditional probabilities of transitions to a genotypes given a previous one.
   * *Lambdas/probabilities*: parameters of each model.
 This option is not available for MHN.
-  * *Time-discretized transition matrix*:  This option is not available for OT or DBN.
+  * *Time-discretized transition matrix*:  the time-discretized version of the transition probability matrix.
+This option is not available for OT or DBN.

 # What is a cancer progression model (CPM)?<a id="cpms"></a>